Chart Color Schemes

 Gulliver is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Gulliver's dwelling structure, as per the latest Census, consisted of 88.8% houses and 11.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Gulliver was at 30.3%, with mortgaged dwellings at 36.5% and rented ones at 33.2%.
-The median monthly mortgage repayment in the area was $1,300, below Non-Metro Qld's average of $1,655.
-The median weekly rent figure was $270, compared to Non-Metro Qld's $345.
-Nationally, Gulliver's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Gulliver, as evaluated at the latest Census, comprised 88.8% houses and 11.2% other dwellings.
+In Regional Qld, this was 76.4% houses and 23.6% other dwellings.
+Home ownership in Gulliver was 30.3%, with mortgaged dwellings at 36.5% and rented at 33.2%.
+The median monthly mortgage repayment was $1,300, below Regional Qld's average of $1,655.
+Median weekly rent in Gulliver was $270, compared to Regional Qld's $345.
+Nationally, Gulliver's mortgage repayments were lower at $1,300 than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing